113ll3/Ibmclouddocscli/monitoring_logging.md

 # Monitoring and logging in {{site.data.keyword.cloud_notm}}
 {: #monitoring_logging}

+By default, {{site.data.keyword.cloud}} collects metrics and logs that you can use to monitor your cloud environment and applications.
+{: shortdesc}

 ## Monitoring
 {: #cloud-monitoring}

-{{site.data.keyword.cloud}}, by default, collects and displays metrics for CPU usage, memory utilization, and network I/O for the {{site.data.keyword.containershort_notm}}.
+{{site.data.keyword.cloud_notm}}, by default, collects and displays metrics for CPU usage, memory utilization, and network I/O for the {{site.data.keyword.containershort_notm}}.
 You can use the {{site.data.keyword.monitoringlong_notm}} service in {{site.data.keyword.cloud_notm}} to automatically collect and measure key metrics from your environment and applications.
 No special instrumentation is required to collect metrics.

 For more information, see [Monitoring in {{site.data.keyword.cloud_notm}}](/docs/services/cloud-monitoring?topic=cloud-monitoring-monitoring_ov#monitoring_ov).